BirdeeHub/make_minesweeper_tutorial/app/README.md

-This folder contains the compile and package scripts in packaged installs.
+This folder contains the compile and package scripts along with:

-Application source code is in src/MySweep folder.
+Application source code is in src/MySweep folder (other than OverwriteJar.java which is in src/)

 Icons are in src/MySweep/Icons folder.

-minesweeper_linux_dist.zip creation script, and associated install scripts in Packaging/LinuxInstall.

 The application binary runs the .jar in this file using the associated Java Runtime Environment.